matilhaestudio/dev-playbook/README.md

 - Never put logic in your controllers. i.e ```<a ng-if="$ctrl.$rootScope.controller == 'CategoryController'" [...]```
 - Prefer to put show/hide elements functions at UIComponent and its controller. i.e show filter tab after search
 - Keep the code DRY, do not repeat yourself.
 Same code must be in a function, same functions in different controllers/services/etc must be in a helper or app controller or something that makes more sense.
+- Prefer to use ng-if to check view for conditionals that do not need to be rendered.
+It avoids angular form flickering.
+- Use ng-show to elements that have active/inactive status.

+###Ionic
+- don't use $rootScope to set global vars.
+It probably will mess some state.
+Prefer to pass vars form one view to another using state params or using messages like $broadcast or $emit
+- modules should contain run and config functions
+- components should contain template and controller instance s

+##Code best practices
+- Ctrl+c and Ctrl+v whenever you want.
+Make sure to clean and optimize the code right after it ;)